High-Resolution Structural Biology of Membrane Protein Complexes in Their Native Environment

 - Louis Tung Faat Lai, PhD, Visiting Postdoctoral Fellow

-The Matthies lab is interested in the structure and function of membrane protein complexes in their native lipid membrane environment to understand their mechanism and the influence of their immediate surrounding and how these affect human health and disease.
+We are interested in the structure and function of membrane protein complexes in their native lipid-membrane environment to understand their mechanism and the influence of their immediate surrounding and how these affect human health and disease.
 A cell contains many different lipid membranes with various lipid contents and distributions, which are very important for a membrane’s morphology and function.
-However, very little is understood about how these various micro-environments are formed and maintained and how they influence the structure and function of membrane proteins.
+However, very little is understood about how the various micro-environments are formed and maintained and how they influence the structure and function of membrane proteins.
 Studying membrane protein complexes in their native biological membrane is therefore required.

 Structure and function of magnesium channels

 Magnesium (Mg2+) is the most abundant divalent cation inside cells, with an average Mg2+ concentration of about 20 mM, most of it bound to proteins and ATP.
 Magnesium plays an essential role in cellular physiology, acting as a cofactor for more than 600 enzymes, including protein kinases, ATPase, exonucleases, and other nucleotide-related enzymes.
-Deficiency in Mg2+ is associated with such diseases as muscular dysfunction, bone wasting, immunodeficiency, cardiac syndromes, and neuronal disorders.
+Deficiency in Mg2+ is associated with diseases such as muscular dysfunction, bone wasting, immunodeficiency, cardiac syndromes, and neuronal disorders.
 The bacterial magnesium channel CorA is a homo-pentameric channel, which forms a symmetric closed state at normal to high concentrations of magnesium, with magnesium-binding sites between protomers as well as near the membrane pore.
 At low magnesium concentrations, the channel undergoes an asymmetric opening, which is likely to be caused by the destabilization of protomer interactions when magnesium ions dissociate from their binding site.
-Louis Lai will expand the research on magnesium channels, including looking at eukaryotic magnesium channels.
-To investigate the structure and mechanism of these channels, structural studies in synthetic as well as native nano-discs as well as in liposomes are planned.
+Louis Lai is expanding the research on magnesium channels, including looking at eukaryotic magnesium channels.
+To investigate the structure and mechanism of these channels, structural studies on synthetic and native nano-discs, as well as in liposomes are planned.

 Structural determination of the full-length SARS-CoV-2 spike protein and drug development

-Our collaborations involve structural and computational studies on a variety of membrane-protein complexes, including transporters, channels, and receptors, as well as viral spike proteins in different cellular compartments, virus-like-particles (VLP), SARS-CoV-2 accessory membrane proteins, extracellular vesicles, and lipid transport across cells, as well as novel detergents and polymers to gently extract membrane-protein complexes from their native lipid environment for high-resolution structural studies.
+Our collaborations involve structural and computational studies on a variety of membrane-protein complexes, including transporters, channels, and receptors, virus-like particles (VLP), SARS-CoV-2 accessory membrane proteins, extracellular vesicles, and lipid transport across cells, as well as novel detergents and polymers to gently extract membrane-protein complexes from their native lipid environment for high-resolution structural studies.

 - Tamir Gonen, PhD, Laboratory of Molecular Electron Microscopy, UCLA, Los Angeles, CA